cdcabrera/curiosity-frontend/CONTRIBUTING.md

 | Partial Bot   | Just use the `bot-assisted` PR/MR label.                                                                                                                                                                                     |
 | Full Bot      | Use the `bot-created` PR/MR label.
 And make sure your PR/MR contains notes about the tooling used.
 The work will be blocked if this information is not included, vague, or appears to be coming from an unknown bot-account. |

-> By contributing, AI-assisted, or generated, work, you accept liability for work that infringes or uses copyrighted material outside the related license.
+> By contributing AI-assisted or AI-generated work, you accept liability for work that infringes or uses copyrighted material outside the scope of the related license.

 </details>